 The modern world is a place where you can easily waste your Jing.
 How many people eat food that, instead of producing, harms their Qi?
 How many people breathe polluted air?
 Let’s not speak about following their purpose, opening their hearts and developing Shen It’s like people are given treasures in life that they never open.

-According to ancient Taoism it is absolutely crucial to nurse these vital forces.
+According to ancient Taoism, it is absolutely crucial to nursing these vital forces.
 They are the greatest gifts that will help us reach our divine potential.

 “Know well this secret formula wondrous and true: Spare and nurse the vital forces, this and nothing else.
 All power resides in the semen [jing], the breath [qi], and the spirit [shen]; Guard these with care, securely, lest there be a leak.
 Lest there be a leak!

 – Engelhardt, Ute.
 2000.
 “Longevity Techniques and Chinese Medicine,” in Daoism Handbook, ed.
 Livia Kohn, pp. 74–108.
 Brill;